 Typical entry requirements

-We welcome applications from students holding, or expecting to hold, a British bachelors (honours) upper second-class degree or higher, or equivalent.
+We welcome applications from students holding, or expecting to hold, an upper second-class honours degree or higher, or equivalent.

 Students without the usual entry qualifications may be admitted, with the requisite approval, on the basis of relevant work experience or professional qualifications.
 Mature applicants without formal qualifications but with relevant experience are also welcomed and will be considered.

 For all applications, two academic references are required.
 Unfortunately, we cannot consider applications until we have received both references.

 If you require further English language tuition before commencing your programme with us, you may apply for one of our pre-sessional English language courses which are run by the Centre for Language Study.